dsarov/ARDaP/README.md

 conda env create --name ardap -f ./ardap/env.yaml
 ```

 3) Download the Delly binary (or install with conda in the ardap environment but I've found that approach error prone).
-Just make sure the binary is placed into a directory contained in your PATH.
+Just make sure the binary is placed into a directory contained in your PATH and accessible when the ardap environment is loaded.

 ```
 wget https://github.com/dellytools/delly/releases/download/v0.8.7/delly_v0.8.7_linux_x86_64bit